userGitHub34535/Learning/React/README.md

 ## REACT Syntax
-Use PascalCase rather than camelCase for component functions.
+Use PascalCase rather than camelCase for components/component functions - both in the definition, and to refer to the <PascalCase /> component later.